ualib/agda-algebras/glossary.rst

    The use of this term is not quite standardized; some (e.g., Rudin :cite:`Rudin:1987`) call any open set containing :math:`p` a "neighborhood of :math:`p`".

 ..
 [4]
+   A list of many others may be found at http://www.math.chapman.edu/~jipsen/structures/doku.php/index.html.

+..
+[5]
    This notation is not completely standard.
 In :cite:`Aliprantis:1998` (page 154) for example, :math:`𝔐 ⊗ 𝔑` denotes what we call :math:`𝔐 × 𝔑`, while :math:`σ(𝔐 ⊗ 𝔑)` denotes what we have labeled :math:`𝔐 ⊗ 𝔑`.
 At the opposite extreme, Rudin (in :cite:`Rudin:1987`) simply takes :math:`𝔐 × 𝔑` to be the :term:`σ-algebra` generated by the sets :math:`\{A × B ∣ A ∈ 𝔐, B ∈ 𝔑\}`.

 ----------------------